electron-forge/electron-forge-docs/config/publishers/bitbucket.md

 ---
 description: >-
-  The Bitbucket publish target allows you to publish your artefacts directly to Bitbucket where users will be able to download them.
+  The Bitbucket publish target allows you to publish your artifacts directly to Bitbucket where users will be able to download them.
 ---